Gabapentin Sandoz®

 - under the age of 3 years to control epilepsy, or

-- under the age of 18 years for the treatment of neuropathic pain.
+- under the age of 18 years to treat neuropathic pain.

 - shortness of breath